paplhjak/point_cloud_transport_tutorial/README.md

 ~~~~~
 Of course, roscore/master must also be running.

-# Using Publishers And Subsribers With Plugins
+# Using Publishers And Subscribers With Plugins
 In this section, we'll first make sure that the nodes are running properly.
 Later on, we'll change the transport to use Draco compressed format.
 ## Running the Publisher and Subsriber
 Make sure that roscore/master is up and running: